-- 20.1.2.2 Document capturing additional information about the client related to trading account: <a href="https://example.com/news/account-acco - 20.1.3 Document stating the Rights & Obligations of stock broker, and client for trading on exchanges (including additional rights & obligations in case of internet / wireless technology based trading): Annexure-9 - 20.1.4 Uniform Risk Disclosure Documents (for all segments / exchanges):

-Annexure-10 - 20.1.5 Guidance Note detailing Do's and Don'ts for trading on exchanges:

-Annexure-11 - 20.1.6 Most Important Terms and Conditions - 20.2.
-In the account opening process, the stock brokers / trading members would also give the following useful information to the clients: - 20.2.1 A tariff sheet specifying various charges, including brokerage, payable by the client to avoid any disputes at a later date. - 20.2.2 Information on contact details of senior officials within the stock broking firm and investor grievance cell in the Stock Exchange, so that the client can approach them in case of any grievance. - 20.3.
+- 21.1.2.2.
+Document capturing additional information about the client related to trading account: Annexure-8 - 21.1.3.
+Document stating the Rights & Obligations of stock broker, and client for trading on exchanges (including additional rights & obligations in case of internet / wireless technology based trading): Annexure-9 - 21.1.4.
+Uniform Risk Disclosure Documents (for all segments / exchanges): Annexure-10 - 21.1.5.
+Guidance Note detailing Do's and Don'ts for trading on exchanges: Annexure-11 - 21.1.6.
+Most Important Terms and Conditions - 21.2.
+In the account opening process, the stock brokers / trading members would also give the following useful information to the clients: - 21.2.1.
+A tariff sheet specifying various charges, including brokerage, payable by the client to avoid any disputes at a later date. - 21.2.2.
+Information on contact details of senior officials within the stock broking firm and investor grievance cell in the Stock Exchange, so that the client can approach them in case of any grievance. - 21.3.
 It may be noted that any voluntary clause / document added by the stock brokers shall form part of the non-mandatory documents.
-The stock broker shall ensure that any voluntary clause/document shall neither dilute the responsibility of the stock broker nor it shall be in conflict with any of the clauses in the mandatory documents, Rules, Bye-laws, Regulations, Notices,

-Guidelines and Circulars issued by SEBI and the Stock Exchanges from time to time.
-Any such clause introduced in the existing as well as new documents shall stand null and void.
+The stock broker shall ensure that any voluntary clause/document shall neither dilute the responsibility of the stock broker nor it shall be in conflict with any of the clauses in the mandatory documents, Rules, Bye-laws, Regulations, Notices, Guidelines and Circulars issued by SEBI and the Stock Exchanges from time to time.
+Any such clause introduced in the existing as well as new documents shall stand null and void. - 21.4.
+The client will now be required to sign only on one document i.e. Account Opening Form.
+Further, in the same form, the client shall continue to put his signatures instead of saying 'yes' or 'tick mark' while indicating preferences for trading in different exchanges / segments, in accordance with existing requirements.
+However, in case the investor wants to avail Running Account facility, execute Power of Attorney, Demat Debit and Pledge Instruction29 etc., he would have to give specific authorization to the stock broker in order to avoid any dispute in the future.
+The client would also be required to give acknowledgement of Most Important Terms and Conditions (MITC).